John Cassidy - Scupltor

 The Whiteheads

 James and Ellen's son Robert Whitehead, born in 1823, became an engineer, and is considered the inventor of the sea-borne weapon known as the torpedo, which he first developed in 1866.
 His work brought him fame around Europe.
-One granddaughter, Marguerite Hoyos, married Herbert von Bismarck, son of the German Chancellor, and another, Frances, married Captain von Trapp of 'Sound Of Music' fame.
+His granddaughter, Marguerite Hoyos, married Herbert von Bismarck, son of the German Chancellor, and another, Agathe Whitehead, married Captain von Trapp of Sound Of Music' fame.

 Whitehead Park, Elton was established in 1883 with contributions from Lord Derby, the Lord of the Manor, a public subscription and generous contributions of money from Sir Henry.
-Among Henry's other benefactions are the clock and chimes in the tower of St Mary's Church, given in 1903, and paintings it Bury Art Gallery.
+Among Henry's other benefactions are the clock and chimes in the tower of St Mary's Church, given in 1903, and paintings in Bury Art Gallery.

 The John Kay memorial, Bury, Greater Manchester